ramonskie/codex/openstack.md

   shield_authorized_key: (( vault "secret/dc01/proto/shield/keys/core:public" ))
 ```

-QUINN:  The following statement is in the AWS instructions too.
+TODO:  The following statement is in the AWS instructions too.
 Shouldn't this be the IP of CF instead of the bastion host?

 Be sure to replace the x.x.x.x in the external_url above with the Floating IP address of the bastion host.